topology-foundation/docs-drp/docs/get-started/hashgraph.md

 # HashGraph Merge
 When two nodes synchronize their operation histories of the same CRO, they effectively merge their hash graphs.
 The merge operation performs the union of hashgraphs.

+The figure below describes the merge of the hash graphs at nodes P and Q. As depicted in the figure, merge is just the union of a node's hash graph with an incoming peer's hash graph (shown in dotted lines).
+After the merge is complete, hash graphs at both the nodes P and Q are structurally equivalent.

 <div align="center">

 ![Merging hashgraphs](/img/hashgraph_merge.png)